Updated July 2023

 - Relevant to all differential requirements across the ISQMs and ISAs, to support consistency in application and judgment.

-- Key areas of focus in developing the standard: The standard will address the conduct of an assurance engagement in its entirety.
-However, the IAASB will specifically consider the requirements and application material for the following six priority areas – difference in work effort between limited and reasonable assurance; suitability of reporting criteria; the scope of the engagement; obtaining and evaluating evidence; the entity's system of internal control; and materiality.
+- Identified priority areas in developing the standard: ED-5000 addresses the conduct of an assurance engagement in its entirety (i.e., all elements of an assurance engagement).
+However, the IAASB specifically considered the requirements and application material for the following six priority areas as identified in the project proposal (i.e., providing more specificity and guidance): difference in work effort between limited and reasonable assurance; suitability of reporting criteria; the scope of the engagement; obtaining and evaluating evidence; the entity's system of internal control; and practitioner’s materiality.

-- The approach to drafting the new standard: The standard will be developed using material adapted from existing IAASB standards and guidance, including ISAE 3000 (Revised), ISAE 3410, Assurance Engagements on Greenhouse Gas Statements, and the IAASB’s non-authoritative guidance on sustainability and other extended external reporting assurance engagements.
-Certain ISAs will also be considered, to the extent the material is relevant to sustainability assurance engagements, is appropriate for an overarching standard, and is at an appropriate degree of specificity.
+- The approach to drafting the new standard: The standard has been developed leveraging existing IAASB standards and guidance.
+This entailed using material adapted from ISAE 3000 (Revised), ISAE 3410 (Assurance Engagements on Greenhouse Gas Statements) and the IAASB’s non-authoritative guidance on sustainability and other extended external reporting assurance engagements.
+In addition, certain ISAs were considered, to the extent the material is relevant to sustainability assurance engagements and are deemed necessary to supplement the other sources mentioned in providing an appropriate degree of specificity, but commensurate with proposed ISSA 5000 being an overarching standard.

 Technology – Disruptive Technologies